microsoft/node-api-dotnet/README.md

 For reference, there is a [list of C# type projections to TypeScript](/Docs/typescript.md).

 ### Full async support
 JavaScript code can `await` a call to a .NET method that returns a `Task`.
-The marshaler automatically sets up a `SynchronizationContext` so that the .NET result is returned back to the JS thread.
+The marshaller automatically sets up a `SynchronizationContext` so that the .NET result is returned back to the JS thread.
 ```TypeScript